 The list is divided into two parts: Beginner and Intermediate.
 Why no “advanced” math jokes?
 Honestly, all of the complicated math jokes went way over the curator’s head.
 Either way, if these calculations are correct, the following list of math jokes and math puns are the funniest, smartest, and best of all for busy parents and teachers, and easy to remember.
+Whether you’re looking for statistics jokes or algebra puns, odds are we’ve got you covered.

 1. Why was the fraction apprehensive about marrying the decimal?